AmeedMa/pdsnd_github/README.md

 Bike Share

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does.

 ### Files used
 Include the files used